When does a coroner get involved in a death? | Knapman Family

 What happens during an investigation?

-A coroner’s investigation typically involves determining the cause of death and whether an inquest is necessary.
-This process may include a post-mortem examination, gathering medical records, and speaking with witnesses or family members.
 Our experience in handling such situations means we can provide practical advice and emotional support, helping you focus on what matters most - honouring your loved one’s memory once it's all done with.
 Learn more about what to do when someone dies or contact us for specific support.

 Will there be an inquest?

-• Died in prison or police custody
+• The person died in prison or in police custody.

 Couple of empty marble tombstone